 This program is specifically designed and adapted for individuals on the autism spectrum.
 We kindly ask that parents and siblings remain on the side.

-Thank you for your interest in CAN’s fall programming.
-The registration period for Fall was open from Monday, August 19th at noon to Friday, August 23rd at noon.
+Online registration for this program was open to CAN members from Monday, August 24 at noon to Friday, August 28 at noon.